Best laid plans

 Laura was stonefaced, Young’s eyes had narrowed.

-Mr. Pendlebury commented, ‘But it’s already been distributed, there was time during that two months to do this.
+Mr. Pendlebury commented, ‘But it’s already been distributed, there was time during the two months to do this.
 Besides, it can only alter now if there was something irregular in the legal proceedings, not on the basis of anything prior in Mrs. Forrester’s life, that was made quite clear at the reading.’

 ‘As beneficiaries, we wish to take what was bequested to us.
 We’re entitled to that?’